CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/faq.md

+---
+layout: welcome-hub-page
+title: "Frequently Asked Questions | Andres Castro Campaign"
+description: "Get answers to common questions about our open-source campaign approach, participation, privacy, and how to contribute to building transparent, democratic politics."
+---

 # Frequently Asked Questions (FAQ) 🤔

 Here are some common questions we've heard about our campaign and how we're using open-source practices.
 Don't see your question?
 Feel free to ask in our [Discussions](../../discussions)!